Tournament Simulator

 - The calculator assumes there are no weird edge cases like extra players losing round 1 due to joining the tournament late, an otherwise-invalid pairing being used because a player misreported a result that was later corrected, a double match loss penalty being issued by a judge, a double match win issued as a fix for judge error, etc.

-- Sixprizes: Same as Cards Realm, can do a custom cut and rounds, but no draws.
+- Sixprizes: A full calculator that can do a custom cut and rounds, but no draws.

-- Galactic Treasures: Slight improvement, taking into account unintentional draws, but not intentional ones.
+- Galactic Treasures: A slight improvement on the above, taking into account unintentional draws, but not intentional ones.

 - Limited Information: Does factor in IDs, but relies on unrealistic assumptions like "any pair downs always wins" and "nobody ever draws unintentionally".

-This calculator is intended to combine their functionality into a single package that's more flexible and accurate than all of the others, along with adding other useful features like custom tiebreakers and multiplayer math.
+This calculator is intended to combine their functionality into a single package, along with adding other useful features like custom tiebreakers and multiplayer math.
 If you notice anything that it can't do but you wish it could, please let me know and I'll see about adding that functionality.